 This Mother-Daughter book has turned out to be the sweetest, most fun, thing ever.
 Based on the conversations we’ve had so far, I think this book is going to be a treasure to keep and look back on.

 Overall, I feel like if I can get her to talk to me about those “silly little things” now, it will help keep the lines of communication open when she is older.
-I really feel like these tween years, as her personality and passions are developing, is the time to lay the groundwork and build connections and lines of communication, so that she will, hopefully, still come to me with her troubles, heartaches, bright ideas, and exciting moments, when she is older.
+I really feel like these tween years, as her personality and passions are developing, is the time to lay the groundwork and build connections and lines of communication, so that she will, hopefully, continue to come to me with her troubles, heartaches, bright ideas, and exciting moments, as she grows older.

 What about you folks?
 How do you connect with the tweens and teens in your life?